RogerioHorauti/web-quadros/README.md

 Tomcat as web server.

-### Download
+### Importing the project
 ***
-To import the application to eclipse you have two options, clone the repository or download file, how the application has developed in Maven, after downlod, you can import -> Existing Maven Projects.
+To import the application to eclipse you have two options:
+1° - clone the repository

+2° - download file, how the application has developed in Maven, after downlod, you can import -> Existing Maven Projects.

 ### The structure of the project is thus:
 ***